My goal is to make my last meal of the day at 7:00 pm with my evening snack.

 Author of the Take Back Your Temple program

 P.S.
-Are you ready to take back what belongs to you?
-The Take Back Your Temple program will be your guide.
+Are you ready to take back what the enemy has stolen?
+The Community in the Take Back Your Temple program can provide the support you need!

 3 John 1:2 says,